 Baloga and his wife Marci reside in Towson.

-The Loyola University Maryland golf team finished the Seahawk Intercollegiate at the Country Club...
+The Loyola University Maryland golf team finished ninth at the Liberty Spring Invitational at...

-Loyola University Maryland sophomore golfer Matt Oshrine finished the first day of the Cleveland ...
+Loyola University Maryland sophomore golfer Matt Oshrine hit a 3-under 69 through the second...